mersenne1729/react-capstone/README.md

 ## Technical

 The site is built with React, Redux, Webpack, and jQuery.
 It makes use of JSON calls to the *YouTube* Open Platform API to return the data.
 All data is held in memory during the user's session.
 It has been built to be fully responsive across mobile, tablet and desktop screen resolutions.

-## Development Roadmap

-This is v1.0 of the site, future enhancements are expected to include:
-* A redesign of the styling and the addition of more in-depth content to enhance user experience.

-## User Stories
-* As someone with a casual interest in science I want to be able to find out what the Kardashev Scale is about.
-* As a student I want to know a little more about some of the possible futures that have scientific credibility.
-* As a keen reader of sci-fi I want to read something fun, entertaining and authentic.